Optimal detection of sparse principal components in high dimension: Link with random matrix theory

 \subsection{Spectral methods}

-It is not hard to see that, under $H_1$, for any $\theta>0$, $v$ is an eigenvector associated to the largest eigenvalue of the population covariance matrix $\Sigma$.
-Moreover, if $\hat \Sigma$ is close to $\Sigma$ in spectral norm, then its largest eigenvector should be a good candidate to approximate $v$.
+It is not hard to see that, under $H_1$, for any $\theta>0$, $v$~is an eigenvector associated to the largest eigenvalue of the population covariance matrix $\Sigma$.
+Moreover, if $\hat\Sigma$ is close to $\Sigma$ in spectral norm, then its largest eigenvector should be a good candidate to approximate $v$.
 It is therefore natural to consider spectral methods for the spiked covariance model.
 Understanding the behavior of our test statistic under both the null and the alternative is key in proving that it discriminates between the hypotheses.

-Spectral convergence of the empirical covariance matrix to the true covariance matrix has received some attention recently \citep[see, e.g.,][]{CaiZhaZho10, BicLev09, El-08b} under various elementwise sparsity assumption and using thresholding methods.
-However, since our assumption allows for relevant variables to produce arbitrary small entries under the alternative hypothesis, we cannot use such results.
-A natural statistic to discriminate between null and alternative would be, for example, the largest eigenvalue of the covariance matrix.
+Spectral convergence of the empirical covariance matrix to the true covariance matrix has received some attention recently [see, e.g., \citet{CaiZhaZho10,BicLev08,El-08}] under various elementwise sparsity assumptions and using thresholding methods.
+However, since our assumption allows for relevant variables to produce arbitrarily small entries under the alternative hypothesis, we cannot use such results.
+A~natural statistic to discriminate between the null and the alternative would be, for example, the largest eigenvalue of the covariance matrix.

 Spectral properties of random matrices have received a lot of attention from both a statistical and probabilistic perspective.
-We devote the rest of this section to review some of the classical results from random matrix theory and argue that even in moderate dimension, the largest eigenvalue cannot discriminate between the null and alternative hypotheses.
+We devote the rest of this section to reviewing some of the classical results from random matrix theory, and we argue that even in moderate dimension, the largest eigenvalue cannot discriminate between the null and alternative hypotheses.

-It is easily seen that for any unit vector $v$
+It is easily seen that for any unit vector $v$,

 If we could allow, for a fixed $p$, to let $n$ go to infinity, the consistency of the estimator $\hat{\Sigma}$ (for fixed $p$, entry by entry) and the continuity of the largest eigenvalue as a function of the entries of a matrix would imply that the largest eigenvalue can be used to discriminate between the two alternatives, at least asymptotically.